W427697/Discord-/docs/writing-stories/mocking-modules.md

 ### Mock files for external modules

-You can't directly mock an external module like `uuid` or `node:fs`.
-Instead, you must wrap the module in you own module, which you can then mock like any other internal module.
-In this example, we wrap `uuid`:
+You can't directly mock an external module like [`uuid`](https://github.com/uuidjs/uuid) or `node:fs`.
+Instead, you must wrap it in your own module, which you can mock like any other internal one.
+For example, with `uuid`, you could do the following:

 ```ts
 // lib/uuid.ts